kshitizshah-dev/Mood-and-Hand-Gesture-Based-Music-Player-/README.md

 # Mood-and-Hand-Gesture-Based-Music-Player-

-I will be pushing my project at the end of the event
+I will be pushing my project at the end of our event